harjitmoe/egs-indices/README.md

 The chain is composed of a sequence of modular operations which can be run as individual scripts in theory, and were originally, but repeatedly storing and reading the data from the disk is a tad inefficient, so rebuild.py runs them in a single process which passes data through memory.

 The output will appear in the "out" directory.

+## File by file

+### Launcher

+rebuild.bat

+> loads rebuild.py (sometimes means less typing on Windows, and makes it easy to specify a path to Python by editing it)

+rebuild.py

+> runs the process modules, in order, keeping the database in memory.

+### Shared

+utfsupport.py

+> lenient UTF-8 support, Ookii charset support, and code to work around narrow Python builds.

+databases.py

+> access to the various database files.

+utility.py

+> assorted code useful for multiple processes.  sorted into more detailed headings in the module itself.

+### Data

+"910 Raw DBs/" and "Classics 910/"

+> rest in peace for now.

+"(Misc Source Material)/"

+> source material for some of the other databases, notably the code for updating metadataegs3.txt.

+"Reddit Titles/"

+> various index pages saved (as "HTML only") from /r/elgoonishshive at different times - for titles and reaction links.

+alldates*.txt

+> output of test_get_all_dates.py, used at certain points in the build process for primarily diagnostic purposes.

+BgNames.txt and BgDescriptions.txt

+> metadata of legacy backgrounds.  this is not gonna change in the foreseeable future.

+Date2Id.txt

+> mapping of dates to IDs.  not entirely reliable in event of multi-SB days, but otherwise good.  over entire EGS range.  see also NewFiles.txt

+DatesWorkProcessed.txt

+> data about what can and cannot be looked up using a date-scheme URL.

+HayloList.html

+> data from Haylo's fansite regarding strip titles and reaction links.  no longer accessible at the original site I don't think.

+NewFiles.txt

+> date-ID and filename-title data for files postdating both Ookii.dat and (for Story) HayloList.html

+Megathread.dat

+> data from Reddit about the assigned titles, title assigner and discussion URL from the megathread for the 17-SB day.

+metadataegs3.txt

+> metadate obtained from the website itself - do not attempt to edit this directly, see "Extracting titles and date information from the EGS website" above.

+Ookii.dat

+> the Ookii database (by strip, not by character) saved using the internal AJAX-JSON API.  stored as an uncompressed tarball to save disk footprint (many, many files significantly below 4k is a worst-case scenario for size-footprint ratio).

+suddenlaunch.dat

+> URLs for reaction threads on the briefly-used Suddenlaunch forum.

+titlebank.dat

+> assorted titles, as well as storyline boundary information.  human-readable and designed to be edited in a text editor.

+titleharjit.py

+> titles by HarJIT.

+zorua_db.dat

+> Zorua's EGS-NP titles and appearance data, obtained form the now-dead pre-crash 910 forum.

+### Processes

+#### Data preprocessing (extract_*)

+extract_date2id.py, extract_newfiles.py, extract_bg_title_db.py

+> these only do anything on my system.

+extract_classics_910.py

+> extract information from the "Classics 910" directory, for what use it is to anyone now.

+extract_reddit_info.py

+> extract information from the "Reddit Titles" directory.

+extract_threads_new910.py

+> extract information from the "910 Raw DBs" directory, for what use it is to anyone anymore.

+extract_haylo_list.py, extract_haylo_hierarchy.py

+> process HayloList.html

+#### Database formation (megadb_*)

+megadb_generate_initial.py

+> generate the portion of the database covered by the Ookii database, using that as a framework, but adding information from other sources.

+megadb_fetch_haylonew.py

+> further generate database entries for those Story comics covered by HayloList.html but not Ookii.dat

+megadb_fetch_newfiles.py

+> add the remaining database entries using NewFiles.txt and building upon it.

+megadb_fetch_tss.py

+> fetch transcripts (not included in repo) if possible (not) and obtain titles for some strips (titlebank.dat and titleharjit.py and others)

+megadb_fetch_zorua.py

+> add Zorua information from zorua_db.dat

+megadb_indextransforms.py

+> reorganise Story database to the arc-line hierarchy used by EGS, and reorganise SB by year.

+megadb_pull_bg.py

+> add entries for legacy backgrounds.

+#### Exporting data to files (export_*)

+TODO

+#### Peripheral (primarily diagnostic) tools (test_*)

+TODO

+### Output files (in out/)

+TODO